davidhertz7/VoltMart_Exploratory_Analysis/README.md

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

 * Reallocate Marketing Spend from Low-Performing Markets: The 44 countries generating less than $1,000 in revenue collectively contribute minimal business impact.
-Redirecting budget toward higher-performing countries is likely to generate a stronger return on investment.
+Redirecting budget toward higher-performing countries is likely to generate a stronger ROI.

 * Bundle the Apple Ecosystem: Position iPhones alongside MacBooks, AirPods, and accessories to encourage multi-product purchases.
 Customers invested in the Apple ecosystem are often more likely to purchase additional Apple devices when presented with integrated value propositions.